 December Watering Guide

-- Remember to familiarise yourself with and adhere to the water restriction relevant to your area.
+Remember to familiarise yourself with and adhere to the water restrictions relevant to your area.

 For the Festive Table

-- Bushy, compact cherry tomatoes, already in fruit, are available at Lifestyle Home Garden at the herb section, as are all the herbs you need for your festive dishes, dips and sauces like mint, basil, rocket and dill to name a few.
+Find all the herbs you need right here at Lifestyle Home Garden for your festive dishes, dips and sauces like mint, basil, rocket and dill to name a few.

-- Support vine tomato against stakes or obelisks and fix with soft plant ties to prevent the stems from breaking.
+Support vine tomatoes against stakes or obelisks and fix with soft plant ties to prevent the stems from breaking.
 Ensure good air flow between the vines.

-- Fertilise all citrus trees with an organic 8:1:5 fertiliser along the driplines of the trees and water in well.
+Fertilise all citrus trees with an organic 8:1:5 or 5:1:5 fertiliser along the driplines of the trees and water in well.
 Top up mulch around the trees, keeping it well away from the stem.
 Be careful not to overwater during the rainy season.

 Get that Christmas Spirit

 Buy poinsettias or other flowering indoor plants for decor and table enhancements during the festive season.
 They will beautify your home and give you loads of pleasure long after the guests have gone.

 If you’re opting for a real live Christmas tree, why not try one of our indigenous Yellowwoods?
 It will add a ‘feel good’, organic touch to your festivities and a bonus is that you can plant it in your garden or a container to reuse next year.
 Additionally we have a wide range of artificial Christmas trees in various sizes and colours if you want something that you can re-use each year.